**Alt Text:** A person in a suit is interacting with a digital interface displaying various charts and graphs.

 5. Why is the Parker Solar Probe important?

-The mission provides important discoveries into solar phenomena that affect Earth, such as space weather, and advances our analyzing of the Sun’s role in the solar system.
+The mission provides critical insights into solar phenomena that affect Earth, such as space weather, and advances our understanding of the Sun’s role in the solar system.